dattmumas/lnked/README.md

 # Lnked - Collaborative Newsletter Platform (MVP)

-Lnked is a collaborative newsletter platform built with Next.js 13 (App Router), Supabase, Stripe, Tailwind CSS, and Shadcn UI.
+Lnked is a collaborative newsletter platform built with Next.js 13 (App Router), Supabase, Stripe, and Tailwind CSS.

 This MVP (Minimum Viable Product) focuses on core features: public collective pages with posts, an authenticated writer dashboard, Supabase-secured CRUD, Stripe single-tier subscriptions, and a basic "like" reaction.